shmugoh/shmugoh.github.io/markdown/index.md

 (check out the network logs!
 350 kB as of writing this).
-As writing raw HTML can be tedious, this website was written with Markdown, using _create-new-site_ (soon), fully translating it to a static website.
+As writing raw HTML can be tedious, this website was written with Markdown, using _create-new-site_ (soon), fully translating it into a static website.

 | Username                                 | Platform     |
 | ---------------------------------------- | ------------ |